 School policy indicates that all full time employees are entitled to eight days of sick/personal days in a school year.
-Also, all employees who have worked for the School for a total of 210 days will be allowed up to nine days per year of paid sick or personal leave and those who have worked for the School for a total of 235 days will be allowed up to ten days per year of paid sick or personal leave.
+All employees who have worked for the School for a total of 210 days will be allowed up to nine days per year of paid sick or personal leave and employees who have worked for the School for a total of 235 days will be allowed up to ten days per year of paid sick or personal leave.
 All leave earned by employees must be used within the current school year and cannot be transferred to the next school year.
-At the end of each year, the School compensates their employees \$125 per day for each unused sick/personal day.
+The School compensates their employees \$125 per day for each unused sick/personal days at the end of the year.